Earth in Concert: Protecting the Planet through Music

 - Use sounds of nature to compose a wild symphony and discover how positive action works to keep the Earth in Concert

-Earth in Concert is made possible by the Sangreal Foundation and Brian & Adria Sheth in partnership with the GRAMMY Museum® at L.A.
-LIVE, Global Wildlife Conservation and the California Science Center.
+Earth in Concert is made possible by the Sangreal Foundation and Brian & Adria Sheth in partnership with the GRAMMY Museum, Global Wildlife Conservation and the California Science Center.

 Exhibit Available For Rental

 Contact Hillary Morimoto, [email protected]